reefland/find-orphaned-rbd-images/README.md

 ## Testing RBD Image with associated PV

 If an RBD image is associated to a PV it is NOT a candidate for image removal.
-Below shows how to get the RBD IMage Name associated with a PV.
+Below shows how to use `kubectl` to get the RBD Image Name associated with a PV.

 ```shell
 $ kubectl get pv pvc-fcc86902-bfb7-4ca7-ab21-7e69b8035227 -o 'custom-columns=NAME:.spec.claimRef.name,STORAGECLASS:.spec.storageClassName,IMAGENAME:.spec.csi.volumeAttributes.imageName'